National Directorate of Security: History

 On January 7, 2022, female NDS agents reported that they're in danger of being targeted by the Taliban a year after the Taliban regained control of Afghanistan.
-On December 3, 2022, it was reported that ex-NDS agents were being secretly recruited to assist in Russia's fight in Ukraine.
+On October-December 2022, it was reported that ex-NDS agents were being secretly recruited to assist in Russia's fight in Ukraine.
+Iran and Wagner contractors were said to be involved in convincing them to head to Ukraine.
+They were offered $1,500 to $2,000 a month and $3,000 for every child below 18 with a promise of Russian citizenship.
+Around 270 ex-NDS personnel and their immediate families were said to have accepted the offer.